We all age. It’s a truth we all currently have to face.

 I am confident in assuming over 90% of the participants in the above studies are not students of wellbeing.

 They had previously never heard of the ‘U-curve’, it’s causes or implications.

-They do not know the value of practicing gratitude, prioritising relationships and exercising regularly.
+They do not know the value of practicing gratitude, prioritising relationships and exercising regularly (something we high recommend to our client’s at our physiotherapy clinic in Crawley).
 They will value money as the answer to many of their problems, and believe more work equals more happiness.

 However, you do.
 Now that you know, you can adapt accordingly.